 and it will prosper everywhere I sent it” (Isaiah 55:11).

-It is our job to understand what we have been left behind with, in order to learn from the past, to never repeat the mistakes of our ancestors.
+It is our job to understand what we have been left behind with, in order to learn from the past, to never repeat the mistakes of our past, those of our ancestors.
 It is also to mature into what God has intended for us all along.

 In Genesis, it is written,